 The second is that the guidance accompanies a process that may start in a single community but will hopefully expand to many communities and territories of life in a region or country.
 This is, in fact, one of the ideas that grounds the initiative and makes it meaningful specifically for the ICCA Consortium.
 Each community can do wonders to self-strengthen and govern their territory of life with little to no external support… but in our interconnected world, there is always a time when a community needs others, or they are called on by other communities, to accompany and strengthen each other with mutual support, to advocate together for appropriate policy or legal recognition, to prevent the imposition of unwanted and destructive industries and more.
 The ICCA Consortium promotes such cooperation, peer learning and support and solidarity at all levels, and we are delighted that this guidance is available for our membership, Council and Secretariat to use together!

 The English version of the guidance can be accessed here: Strengthening your territory of life.
-The versions in Spanish, French and Farsi will be available in coming weeks.
+Translations are available in French, Mandarin and Spanish.
+Versions in Portuguese, Farsi, Swahili, Russian and Hindi will be available in the coming months.
 Please write to documenting[at]iccaconsortium[dot]org and your Regional Coordinator if you would like to help translate it to other languages, plan to use it in your community, or have any comments or suggested improvements!
 We plan to hold online peer learning workshops in the coming months.
 The guidance is a work in progress and needs your experience, wisdom, and ideas to continue this journey of shared learning and to further improve the next version.
 We look forward to hearing from you!

 Featured image courtesy by KESAN